University Outcomes for All Undergraduates

 The Concordia University graduate will be able to demonstrate the following competencies:

-Oral Communication -- Develop content into a well-organized oral presentation; use appropriate language and nonverbals to enhance the fluency of the presentation; effectively incorporate citations into the presentation; effectively tailor the presentation to the audience and respond appropriately to audience feedback.
+Oral Communication -- Develop content into a well-organized oral presentation; use culturally appropriate language and nonverbals to enhance the fluency of the presentation; effectively incorporate citations into the presentation; effectively tailor the presentation to the audience and respond appropriately to audience feedback.

 Quantitative Reasoning -- Translate verbal or written assertions into quantitative data; read, analyze, and interpret quantitative data, such as graphs, charts, or statistics; and support conclusions using quantitative data.